 Step 3: Next, hit the Start Burn option to begin the process of burning your music files to the CD.
 Windows Media Player will provide a progress report as the burn is running.
 Keep in mind that it takes a few minutes to close the session, so be sure to wait until the process is all the way done before you eject your CD.
 If you don’t, you could lose your progress or otherwise sabotage your efforts of burning a CD.

 Burning a CD is that simple.
 A CD that you burn yourself can work as well as a flash drive if you use a Windows XP or later machine.
 You can also burn CDs to share data and music files with other people; they can use the discs with their PCs, DVD players, or CD players.

 At a mere $0.20 per 700MB, CD-R media fits into anyone’s budget.
 CDs are also durable, so the data you burn to them will be accessible for years to come.
 If you want something better than a CD, newer and higher-capacity storage options exist plentifully today.
 However, you know that a CD has an established reputation for long-lasting durability.

-If this is your first time burning a CD, it’s not a complicated process to master.
+Even if you haven’t burned a CD before, you’ll find that it’s an easy task to learn.
 For those of you who haven’t burned a CD since the ’90s, it’ll take no time to refresh your memory.